 Portola’s pipeline candidates include:

-- Andexanet Alfa: seeking indications for the reversal of other Factor Xa inhibitors and urgent surgery
+- Andexanet Alfa is positioned for indications aligned with the reversal of Factor Xa inhibitors and urgent surgery

-- Cerdulatinib is a dual-spleen tyrosine kinase and janus kinase (SYK/JAK) inhibitor with potential to gain indications for peripheral T-cell lymphoma (PTCL), cutaneous T-cell lymphoma (CTCL) and follicular lymphoma
+- Cerdulatinib is a dual-spleen tyrosine kinase and Janus kinase (SYK/JAK) inhibitor with the potential to gain indications for peripheral T-cell lymphoma (PTCL), cutaneous T-cell lymphoma (CTCL) and follicular lymphoma

 Alexion is a leader centered on the creation of novel, advanced biotherapies

-Headquartered in Boston, Alexion was founded in and generates about $5.5 billion in annual sales.
+Headquartered in Boston, Alexion generates about $5.5 billion in annual sales.
 Founded in 1992, they specialize in developing and commercializing high specialized biotherapeutics and other medicines for the treatment of rare diseases.
-Other noteworthy rare disease companies include Amicus Therapeutics, Biocryst Pharmaceuticals, Healx, Horizon Therapeutics, Moderna, Regeneron and Ultagenyx.
+Other noteworthy rare disease companies Alexion could be compared to are:

 In April 2020, Alexion launched a phase 3 study to investigate the safety and efficacy of Ultomiris (ravulizumab‑cwvz), a monoclonal antibody C5 inhibitor as a treatment for COVID-19.
 The product is presently FDA approved for the treatment of paroxysmal nocturnal hemoglobinuria, a rare blood disease that triggers red blood cells to break apart and release hemoglobin (the carrier in red blood cells that transports oxygen to cells).